-How would you improve electricity supply and power generation?April 14, 2021 1725 views 3 comments 3 minutes reading time
+How to improve electricity supply and power generation?April 14, 2021 2327 views 20 comments 3 minutes reading time

 Power shortages can be frustrating.
-Unreliable power supply not only affects day-to-day convenience, it also has tremendous implications on the education and health sectors, and is thus a significant impediment to social development.
+Unreliable electricity supply not only affects day-to-day convenience, it also has tremendous implications on the education and health sectors, and is thus a significant impediment to social development.

 The access to power divide is substantial in Africa.
 Only 45% of people in rural areas are connected to the grid, compared to 94% of those living in urban areas.
 It is worth noting that being connected to the grid does not guarantee electricity supply.